ritik435/memorypool_client/README.md

 **MERN application** :

-You can save your memories on this reactJs application Technologies used : MERN ( mongoDB, ExpressJs, ReactJs, NodeJs ) .
+You can save your memories on this application .

+Technologies used : MERN ( mongoDB, ExpressJs, ReactJs, NodeJs ) .

 Deployed link : https://memorypool.netlify.app/